EnsignGhost/Power_Bi-Dashboard/README.md

 # Power_Bi-Dashboard
-Created a Dashboard to track and analyze online sales of  An Ecommerce company in across India
+Created interactive dashboard to track and analyze Ecom sale and a Supar Market Sale Data.